reed-mcdaniel-716/typescript_net_ninja_playlist/README.md

 ```

 - This creates a `tsconfig.json` file:
-  - could change `target` to `ESNext` from `es5`, indicating the higest JS version your TS version supports
+  - could change `"target"` to `ESNext` from `es5`, indicating the higest JS version your TS version supports
+  - could also change `"module"` to `ESNext`
-  - set `outDir` to where you want compiled JS files, and `rootDir` to where your source TS files will be housed
+  - set `"outDir"` to where you want compiled JS files, and `"rootDir"` to where your source TS files will be housed
 - Must also tell TS what to watch now with `npx tsc -w`
   - unfortunately, this now has TS watching all file with the extension `.ts`, and compiling them in the `public` folder, even those outside of the source `src` folder
   - to address this, you can specify which files should be included in watching in the `tsconfig.json` file by adding the following at the top level of the object: